Bobby Womack: Family

-In 1974, Bobby's brother Harry Womack was fatally stabbed in the neck with a steak knife, by his girlfriend Patricia Wilson, in a jealous rage.
+In 1974, Bobby's brother Harry Womack was fatally stabbed in the neck with a steak knife by his girlfriend Patricia Wilson in a jealous rage.
 She had found another woman's clothes in a room he was occupying at Bobby's house.
 It turned out that the clothes actually belonged to Bobby's girlfriend.
-After his death, Bobby established the 'Harry James Womack Memorial Scholarship Fund' in his memory.
+After his death, Bobby established the Harry James Womack Memorial Scholarship Fund in his memory.
 The $50,000 scholarship fund was to aid minority students complete college, because Harry had always "wished he had gone on and gotten a degree."

 Bobby's former stepdaughter, Linda Cooke, co-wrote his 1972 hit song "Woman's Gotta Have It."
 They collaborated in the late 1970s for her planned debut album.
 She married Bobby's younger brother Cecil Womack, and the duo teamed up as Womack & Womack.
-The song "Baby I'm Scared of You" by Womack & Womack, from their album Love Wars, was released as a single in 1983.